Entanglement entropy in a time-dependent holographic Schwinger pair creation: Entanglement for the pulsing string

 The radiation loss of the entanglement entropy follows by interpreting (\ref{LARMOR}) as free energy and taking the derivative with respect to the temperature.
 The temperature follows by using (\ref{PERIODX}) to redefine the acceleration in terms of the effective temperature for fixed $\omega$ as in (\ref{PERIODX}).
-If we identify $\mathcal T=1/(2\pi T)$ as the luminal time it takes the radiation to fall to the effective horizon~\cite{Grieninger:2023ehb}, the entanglement entropy follows as \begin{widetext}
+If we identify $\mathcal T=\mathcal N/T$ as the luminal time it takes the radiation to fall to the effective horizon~\cite{Grieninger:2023ehb}, the entanglement entropy follows as $S_{EE}^{NC}=- \partial {\cal E}_R/\partial T$.
+The constant $\mathcal N$ fixes the time it takes to reach the horizon and was determined in \cite{Mikhailov:2003er,Grieninger:2023ehb} as $\mathcal N=1/(3\pi)$.
+Hence, we find \begin{widetext}

-where $e$ is Euler's number. \end{widetext} The expression (\ref{SEE2}) is in general negative, or a loss due to radiation.
-Modulo the overall factor of $\frac 23$, it reduces to $S_{EE}^{NC}(0)=-\sqrt{\lambda}$ for $\gamma=0$ in~\cite{Grieninger:2023ehb}.
+where $e$ is Euler's number. \end{widetext} A few comments are in order.
+Unlike in the last subsection, we did not have to take a large $\mathcal T$ limit since it takes only a finite amount of time to reach the worldsheet horizon.
+In fact, setting $\gamma$ to zero reduces the EE to $S_{EE}^{NC}(0)=-\frac{2}{3}\sqrt{\lambda}$ as we observed in the static case in~\cite{Grieninger:2023ehb}.
+Moreover, the expression (\ref{SEE2}) is in general negative, or a loss due to radiation.